SystemRage/py-kms/docs/Usage.md

     -y or --async-msg
 > With high levels of logging (e.g hundreds of log statements), in a traditional synchronous log model, the overhead involved becomes more expensive, so using this option you enable printing (pretty / logging) messages asynchronously reducing time-consuming.
-Desactivated by default.
+Deactivated by default.

     -V or --loglevel <{CRITICAL, ERROR, WARNING, INFO, DEBUG, MINI}>
 > Use this flag to set a logging loglevel.
 The default is _ERROR_.